Methodical in rationale and irrepressible in function, Lektorat’s 48 styles are the embodiment of editorial expression.

 After thoroughly analysing magazine publishing and editorial designs, Florian discovered that a concise setup is sufficient for general paragraph text.
 So Lektorat’s text offering is concentrated into six total styles: regular, semibold, and bold with their obliques.
 Stylistic sets are equally minimal; an alternate ‘k, K’ and tail-less ‘a’ appear in text only.
 No fluff, no wasted “good intentions”, just a laser-like suite to focus the reader on the words.

-The display styles were another matter.
+The display styles are another matter.
 They aim to attract attention in banners, as oversized type filling small spaces, photo knockouts, and in subsidiary headings like decks, callouts, sections, and more.
-For these reasons, three dialed-in widths — Narrow, Condensed, and Compressed — complete the display offerings in seven upright weights each, flaunting 21 headlining fonts in total.
-If being on font technology’s cutting edge is more your goal, the Lektorat type family is optionally available in three small variable font files for ultimate control and data savings.
+For these reasons, three dialed-in widths — Narrow, Condensed, and Compressed — complete the display offerings in seven upright and oblique styles each, flaunting 42 headlining fonts in total.
+If being on font technology’s cutting edge is more your goal, the Lektorat type family is optionally available in four small variable font files for ultimate control and data savings.

 The Lektorat typeface was forged with a steel spine for pixel and print publishing.
-It unwaveringly informs, convincingly persuades, and aesthetically entertains when the tone calls for it.
+It unwaveringly informs, convincingly persuades, and aesthetically entertains when appropriate.
 Its sans serif forms expand in methodical ways until the heaviest two weights close in, highlighting its irrepressible usefulness to the very end.
 Lektorat is an example of how much we relish entering into an agreed battle of persuasion — one which both sides actually enjoy.